GuitarML/PedalNetRT/README.md

 Re-creation of model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)

+Notice:
-Please see original PedalNet, without which this project would not be possible: https://github.com/teddykoker/pedalnet
+This project is a modified version of the original Pedalnet.
+9/25/2020 Please see original PedalNet, without which this project would not be possible: https://github.com/teddykoker/pedalnet